 I used a 50:50 mix of apple cider vinegar and water, and sprayed that all over my hair, saturating as much of my hair as possible.
 I then combed it through to ensure no strand was left untouched.

-I used a 50/50 mix of apple cider vinegar and water (distilled water is recommended), and sprayed it all over my hair, then sat out in the sun for 1-2 hours (it was recommended to sit out in the sun for a minimum of 15 minutes, but I stayed out longer as it was winter at the time, and the sun wasn’t as strong).
-After bleaching my hair in the sun, I then left the spray on my hair for around 2-3 hours after that.
+Next, I went and sat outside in the sunshine for 1-2 hours – it was recommended to sit outside in the sun for a minimum of 15 minutes, but I stayed longer as it was winter at the time, and the sun wasn’t as strong – then I left the spray in my hair for around 2-3 hours after that.

 - 1/4 cup chamomile tea

 - Squeeze of lemon juice